Eating Cashew Nuts During Pregnancy – Benefits & Side Effects

 Precautions to Be Taken While Eating Cashew Nuts

-- It is recommended to eat not more than one ounce of cashew nuts during pregnancy per day as anything more can cause uneasiness
+- It is recommended to not eat more than one ounce of cashew nuts during pregnancy per day as anything more can cause uneasiness.

-- Always check with your doctor if it is okay to include cashew nuts in your daily diet during pregnancy
+- Always check with your doctor if it is okay to include cashew nuts in your daily diet during pregnancy.

 1. What Happens If I Eat Raw Cashews During Pregnancy?